MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-left-outer.md

 ms.author: v-miesco
 ---

-# Merge queries: Left outer join
+# Left outer join

 A left outer join is one of the join kinds available inside the **Merge queries** window in Power Query.
 To read more about the merge operations in Power Query, see [Merge operations overview](merge-queries-overview.md).

 A left outer join keeps all the rows from the left table, and brings any matching rows from the right table.

-This article demonstrates, with a practical example, how to perform a merge operation using the left outer join as the join kind.
+This article demonstrates, with a practical example, how to do a merge operation using the left outer join as the join kind.

 ![Sample left outer join](images/left-outer-join-operation.png)